The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 What is a body composition scale?

-A body composition scale is a type of weighing scale which provides the user with a calculation of their body health.
+A body composition scale is a type of weighing scale that provides the user with a calculation of their body health.
 Body composition measurements include body fat, muscle mass, protein mass and metabolic rate.
 Over time the user can see, in detail, the results of their weight loss or fitness programme.

 As well as gyms, sports clubs and slimming clubs, hospitals also use body composition scales as they help provide a true assessment of patient health.